rutigs/blockchain-kvstore/README.md

 #### Malicious KVNode

 Malicious KVNode is an attempt at recreating a sybil attack.
-When >50% of the nodes are malicious, the malicious nodes begin aborting real nodes transactions by creating and integrating conflicting transactions into the chain that will cause other transactions to abort.
+When more than 50% of the nodes are malicious, the malicious nodes begin aborting real nodes transactions by creating and integrating conflicting transactions into the chain that will cause other transactions to abort.